 Preface

-Git and CI/CD have become standard in collaborative development, yet inconsistent coding styles and missed conventions still creep in. pre-commit
+Git and CI/CD have become standard in collaborative development, yet inconsistent coding styles and missed conventions still creep in. pre-commit catches such issues early by running checks before each commit.

 What is pre-commit?